 To have the legitimacy to advocate for change, our day-to-day performance has to be good.
 In 2022, we were not content with our performance and have been determined to improve.
 Whilst we have performed well in some areas, such as customer satisfaction, we have missed key targets, notably sewer flooding, where there remains more to do.
-I am however, particularly pleased that Wessex Water looks set to recover our four-star environmental rating from the Environment Agency.
+I am however, particularly pleased that Wessex Water recovered its four-star environmental rating from the Environment Agency.
 I thank all our teams, whose focus and vigilance contributed to us recovering our position.